 The Company relies on cash flow generated from operations and available borrowings under its bank line of credit to fund its working capital and other operating and investing needs.
-The Company's ability to borrow under the bank line of credit is based on its continued compliance with its debt service coverage ratio covenant, as defined.
+The Company's ability to borrow under the bank line of credit is based on its continued compliance with its debt service coverage ratio covenant, as defined, and its ability to continue to renew the maturity date of the bank line of credit.

-The full extent of the effect of the COVID-19 pandemic on the Company's customers, supply chain and business cannot be reasonably assessed at this time although the Company expects its full year 2020 results of operations to be adversely affected.
+The full extent of the effect of the COVID-19 pandemic on the Company's customers, supply chain and business cannot be reasonably assessed at this time although the Company's 2020 results of operations will be adversely affected.
 The Company has developed a plan to mitigate the impact of COVID-19 which includes the implementation of a series of specific and identified cost reductions, in addition to actions already taken, including further reducing its direct and indirect operating costs.
 The impact of COVID-19 on the Company's operating results will depend on future developments, which are highly uncertain and cannot be predicted, including governmental and business reactions to the pandemic.

-Based on the Company's current cash position, and expected future cash flows, the Company believes it will have sufficient cash to funds its operations beyond twelve months from the date of the issuance of the accompanying unaudited condensed consolidated financial statements.
+Based on the Company's current cash position, and expected future cash flows, the Company believes it will have sufficient cash to fund its operations beyond twelve months from the date of the issuance of the accompanying unaudited condensed financial statements.